-M isappropriation of trade secrets and confidential information used to involve an employee walking out the door with a box of records the employee spent hours copying after hours.
+Misappropriation of trade secrets and confidential information used to involve an employee walking out the door with a box of records they spent hours copying after hours.
 As technology has advanced, departing employees have begun to misappropriate more efficiently.
 This usually involves emailing documents to personal Gmail accounts or transferring reams of data onto external hard drives or other USB storage devices.
 Some employees have found even their smart phones are a helpful tool to remove or store pilfered trade secrets.
 But now that many organizations have begun using cloud-based storage and filesharing platforms - which can be less expensive and easier for employees to use - employers are having a harder time protecting their assets by preventing departing employees from walking off with the electronic equivalent of the "box of docs."
-What can a company do to prevent this modern form of thievery and what can it do should it uncover it?
+What can your company do to prevent this modern form of thievery and what can you do should you uncover it?